 I don’t claim to know what happens after we die.
 Hopefully it's something so indescribably wonderful that my life on Earth will pale in comparison.
 However, if I get to the heaven and I’m given a golden harp and fluffy cloud to sit on for the rest of eternity, then I’m going to be miserable.
 Honestly, if there is no food to eat, no mountains to ride and no massages to give and receive, then I think I’ll ask if I can go back to Earth for another spin.
 Given the choice, I think I'd rather have a body, thank you very much.

-In conclusion, we need to change the way we think of our time here on this planet.
+In conclusion, we need to change the way we think about our time here on this planet.
 Life is not some substandard experience that we have to endure in order to get to the real paradise on the other side.
 In many ways, this life is it.
 This world is the paradise that we have been seeking all along.
 And there are plenty of reasons to celebrate physical reality, it's not just limited to the three I listed.
 Everyday things that we take for granted like laughing, singing, dancing, hugging, kissing, and creating music and art are all possible thanks to the physical properties of existence.
 What is your favorite thing about being alive?